Alphonse DeCarre: World War II

 At the time of the United States entry into the World War II, DeCarre still served with the Marine barracks at Puget Sound.
 He remained in this capacity until end of July 1942, when he was transferred to the 2nd Marine Division in San Diego and appointed its assistant division commander.
 For his new duties, he was also promoted to the rank of brigadier general on August 19, 1942.

 The 2nd Division was sent to the Pacific Theater in December 1942 under the command of Major General John Marston.
 The 2nd Division subsequently participated in the Guadalcanal Campaign; however, Marston remained in New Zealand, because he was superior in time in rank to Army Major General Alexander M. Patch, who was in charge of the entire offensive.
 This step has been made for the sweetening of the relationships between Marine Corps and Army.
 Nonetheless, DeCarre was in charge of all Marine ground units on Guadalcanal after the departure of the 1st Marine Division in October.

 General DeCarre remained temporarily in command of the 2nd Marine Division until May 1943, when he was relieved by Major General Julian C. Smith.
 In the capacity of assistant division commander, he was succeeded by Brigadier General Leo D. Hermle.
 DeCarre then returned to the United States in June 1943 and was admitted to the Naval Hospital in San Diego for treatment of tropical disease.
 For his service on Guadalcanal, DeCarre later received a Letter of Commendation for his outstanding work during the campaign from General Patch.

 After his recovery, DeCarre was assigned to Camp Pendleton, where he was appointed chief of staff to Major General Joseph C. Fegan Sr., commander of the base.
 DeCarre was later transferred to the Marine Corps Base Quantico in April 1944 and served there for the rest of the War.
 He retired from the Marine Corps in June 1946 and was advanced to the rank of major general on the retired list for having been specially commended in combat.

-After his retirement from the Marine Corps, DeCarre resided in Coronado, California, together with his wife Mildred and their daughter Patricia.
-Major General Alphonse DeCarre died while in Hightstown, New Jersey.
-He is buried at Fort Rosecrans National Cemetery in San Diego.

 Decorations

+Personal

+On May 18, 1928, DeCarre married Mildred I. Chambley in New York City.
+After his retirement from the Marine Corps, DeCarre resided in Coronado, California, together with his wife and their daughter Patricia.

+Their daughter married, moved to New Jersey and had three sons.
+In 1969, Mildred DeCarre died at the Balboa Naval Hospital in San Diego.
+In 1977, Major General Alphonse DeCarre died while in Hightstown, New Jersey.
+DeCarre and his wife are interred at Fort Rosecrans National Cemetery.